E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems

 \subsection{\ades\ (\adesa)}

-\adesa\ is a collection of \dos\ DoS attacks, including an original \emph{denial-of-sleep (DoSL)} which is typically used in sensor networks~\cite{uher2016denial}. \adesa\ impacts the availability of internal components (i.e., BTS, DRV, BCTRL, and BMON), internal buses (i.e., UART and I2C), e-scooter functionalities (i.e., battery charging, error handling, and sleep mode), external components (i.e., Mi Home and the battery charger), or even the entire e-scooter.
-These attacks are particularly effective as they DoS components from the inside and \emph{cannot} be fixed by the victim from the outside (e.g., via Mi Home or by rebooting).
-We summarize the \dos\ \adesa\ attacks.
+\adesa\ is a collection of \dos\ DoS attacks (DES1--DES8).
+For instance, DES7 is a \emph{denial-of-sleep (DoSL)} attack which prevents the e-scooter from going to sleep, in order to deplete its battery~\cite{uher2016denial}.
+DES8 tampers with regenerative braking to injure the user by suddenly and unpredictably decelerating while they are driving down a slope.

-\emph{DES1} drops all UART and I2C packets destined for the BCTRL by altering the firmware code for internal bus communications. \emph{DES2} forces a supplier-only mode (SHIP mode) that disables the BMON by issuing a special unauthenticated I2C command. \emph{DES3} floods the UART bus with dummy packets by altering the firmware code for the UART transmitter function. \emph{DES4} periodically issues lock or reset commands to the DRV by impersonating the BTS and forging UART packets.
-As a result, the e-scooter is stuck in a state where the motor is immediately locked whenever the user tries to unlock it or in an infinite loop of power on and off.
+The \adesa\ attacks are detailed as follows: \begin{enumerate} \item[DES1:] drops all UART and I2C packets sent to the BCTRL. \item[DES2:] forces a supplier-only mode (SHIP mode) that disables the BMON by issuing a proprietary I2C command. \item[DES3:] floods the UART bus with dummy packets. \item[DES4:] periodically issues commands that reboot the e-scooter, causing a bootloop, or lock its motor, preventing the user from unlocking it. \item[DES5:] disables battery charging unsetting the \texttt{canCharge} flag in the BCTRL flash. \item[DES6:] exploits error handling and raises fake errors that cause the e-scooter to lock the motor or become unresponsive. \item[DES7:] is a DoSL attack that keeps the BCTRL in a resource-intensive mode (other than low-energy mode) to discharge the battery faster. \item[DES8:] alters braking settings and turns on/off regenerative braking (i.e., BCTRL slowing the e-scooter by converting kinetic energy into battery power, typically downhill). \end{enumerate}

-\emph{DES5} disables battery charging by setting the \texttt{canCharge} flag in the BCTRL's Flash memory to \texttt{False}. \emph{DES6} exploits the error handling routines by impersonating BTS, DRV, or BMON and raising fake errors that put the e-scooter in an irregular state (e.g., alarm noises, locked motor, unresponsiveness, and forced power off). \emph{DES7} is a denial-of-sleep attack that keeps the BCTRL in a resource-intensive mode instead of letting it switch to sleep mode by altering the BCTRL main loop (described in Algorithm~\ref{alg:bms}).
+\textbf{Impact}. \adesa\ expands the concept of DoS beyond network availability to embedded denial.
+By exploiting internal buses and control logic, it shows that low-cost firmware faults can disable propulsion, braking, charging, or entire subsystems.
+This attack highlights the need to examine \emph{internal system communication (UART/I2C) as a DoS surface}.